serenity-js/serenity-js/documentation/website/src/contributing.md

 The Serenity/JS Handbook is an evolving project and there are parts of the book that you might find incomplete, or simply not written yet.

 You can contribute to the evolution of the Serenity/JS Handbook by:
-- correcting any errors you find - via <i class="far fa-edit"></i> Edit on Github
+- correcting any errors you find - via <i class="far fa-edit"></i> Edit on GitHub
-- sharing your ideas for topics you'd like to see covered - via [Github issues](https://github.com/serenity-js/serenity-js/issues/new)
+- sharing your ideas for topics you'd like to see covered - via [GitHub issues](https://github.com/serenity-js/serenity-js/issues/new)
-- sponsoring the Serenity/JS project - via [Github Sponsors](https://github.com/sponsors/serenity-js)
+- sponsoring the Serenity/JS project - via [GitHub Sponsors](https://github.com/sponsors/serenity-js)

 <a class="github-button" href="https://github.com/sponsors/serenity-js" data-icon="octicon-heart" data-size="large" aria-label="Sponsor Serenity/JS on GitHub">Sponsor</a>